babybinks/earmuffs.work/support/index.md

         <h2 class="section-heading">How Do I Know When A Content Blocker is Working</h2>
         <p class="lead">
         When a content blocker is working, Safari will not load the site.
 You will see a blank page in the Safari browser.
-In the example, we are using the blacklist to block websites with the term cats in the site name.

         </p>
+        In the example, we are using the blacklist to block websites with the term "cats" in the site name.
+In the top screenshot, the search term "cats" shows images and sites of cats from a search.
+Once added to the block list, Safari only page shows a blank screen.
       </div>
       <div class="col-lg-5 col-lg-offset-2 col-sm-6">
         <img class="img-responsive" src="{{ site.baseurl }}public/images/inaction.png" alt="">